Start Time

 Wardship and Discharge Procedures

-Speaker: Aisling Mulligan, Barrister at Law, The Law Library
+Speaker: Aisling Mulligan BL, Barrister at Law, The Law Library

 • Timeline and urgency of wardship discharge within the statutory deadline of 26 April 2026